 Building Consent Applications

 Having a former Senior Conservation and Planning Officer on our team enables us to provide the best possible advice when it comes to historic buildings.
 We understand the procedures and protocols within the planning authority.
-We also have full knowledge of all of the relevant current regulations and guidance applicable to listed buildings, giving us an enviable track record in securing Building Consent (LBC) for our clients.
+We also have full knowledge of all of the relevant current regulations and guidance, giving us an enviable track record in securing Building Consent (LBC) for our clients.
 We have excellent working relationships with many planning authorities in Wales and the North West of England and represent our clients at pre-application meetings, planning committee meetings and appeals.